 In the novels, Darken Rahl uses a kind blood magic in the form of consuming the brains and testicles (Squick!) of a young boy loyal to him to summon a creature of the underworld to ride and thus can travel anywhere very quickly.
-The travel journals were introduced later in the series and did not require blood to operate.
+The journey books were introduced later in the series and did not require blood to operate.

 Dawn's blood is used to open a portal.
 The emphasized plot point that Buffy and Dawn have the same blood is the key to allowing Buffy to save the world.